 Barndominiums

-"The term barndominium was originally coined by Karl Nilsen, a real estate developer in Connecticut.
-Barndominium is derived from using a combination of the words "barn" and "condominium".
-The surge in attention and demand shows no signs of slowing down.
+The term Barndominium is derived from using a combination of the words "barn" and "condominium".
+Often referred to as a "Barndo", the surge in attention and demand shows no signs of slowing down since its readoption in the mid 2000's.
 Much like colonial, modern, or craftsman style homes, barndominium seems to have earned its place as another distinct category among architectural styles.
-Barndominiums typically have lower overall construction, labor and materials costs compared to traditionally-built modern homes.
-Due to their open-floor layout, barndominiums are highly customizable, and can be constructed as one-story or two-story dwellings."
+Due to their open-floor layout, barndominiums are highly customizable, and can be constructed as one-story or two-story dwellings.

 Types